greymd/egzact/README.md

 ### stairl

-Generate the patterns which are subsets of the fields.
+Generate subsets of the fields.
-Results match to the *left* side of the original input.
+Each result matches to the *left* side of the original input.
 In most cases, it looks *stairs*.

 ```sh